xp44mm/Notebook/Compilers/left-left.md

 The abstract language is $L_1 = \{w c w  | w \text{  is in }(a|b) * \}$. $L_1$ consists of all words composed of a repeated string of $a$’s and $b$’s separated by $c$, such as $aabcaab$.
 While it is beyond the scope of this book to prove it, the non-context-freedom of $L_1$ directly implies the non-context-freedom of programming languages like C and Java, which require declaration of identifiers before their use and which allow identifiers of arbitrary length.

 For this reason, a grammar for C or Java does not distinguish among identifiers that are different character strings.
 Instead, all identifiers are represented by a token such as **id** in the grammar.
-In a compiler for such a language, the semantic-analysis phase checks that identifiers are declared before they are used. $\Box$
+In a compiler for such a language, the semantic-analysis phase checks that identifiers are declared before they are used. □

 **Example 4.26:** The non-context-free language in this example abstracts the problem of checking that the number of formal parameters in the declaration of a function agrees with the number of actual parameters in a use of the function.
 The language consists of strings of the form $a^nb^mc^nd^m$.
 (Recall $a^n$ means a written n times.)
 Here $a^n$ and $b^m$ could represent the formal-parameter lists of two functions declared to have $n$ and $m$ arguments, respectively, while $c^n$ and $d^m$ represent the actual-parameter lists in calls to these two functions.